kofort9/mymusic/README.md

 ## 🎚️ Data & Providers

 - The bundled seed uses an Exportify CSV.
 To refresh after adding songs, re-export from Exportify, replace `Liked_Songs.csv`, then run `npx prisma db seed` (or `npm run refresh:library`).
-- If you prefer on-demand enrichment for new songs, enable the parse.bot SongBPM provider (`AUDIO_FEATURE_PROVIDER=spotify,custom`).
+- For on-demand enrichment of new songs, enable the parse.bot SongBPM provider (`AUDIO_FEATURE_PROVIDER=spotify,custom`).
 The free tier allows ~100 calls/month, so keep the DB cache populated to avoid hitting the limit.
+- Provider chain supports `database` as well; order is controlled by `AUDIO_FEATURE_PROVIDER` (e.g., `database,spotify,custom`).
 - The Prisma DB lives at `prisma/dev.db` by default; keep it out of commits.
-- Parse.bot SongBPM implementation plan lives in `PARSEBOT.md` (integration is not enabled by default).
+- Parse.bot SongBPM integration is implemented; `PARSEBOT.md` documents the scraper endpoints and expected responses.

+## 🩺 Ops & Health

+- `npm start` also boots a lightweight Express server on `PORT` (default `3000`) exposing `/health` and `/ready` for monitoring.
+- Logs land in `combined.log` and `error.log`; the TUI debug pane shows the in-memory tail for quick inspection.

 ## 🛠️ Tech Stack